Distribution Launder

 9. How do I verify balanced performance after installation?

-Run instrumented trial pours, measure temperatures and flow rates at each branch, perform Reduced Pressure Test or metallographic sampling downstream of each outlet.
+Validation involves instrumented trial pours where temperatures and flow rates are measured at each branch simultaneously.
+We also recommend Reduced Pressure Tests (RPT) or metallographic sampling downstream of each outlet to ensure consistent cleanliness.

 10. What documentation should a vendor supply with a launder?

-Provide thermal performance data, recommended preheat cycles, CAD drawings, spare parts list, recommended skimming schedule and commissioning support.
+The vendor must provide: Thermal performance data, recommended preheat cycles, full CAD drawings, a spare parts list, a recommended skimming schedule, and comprehensive on-site commissioning support.

 Product Show